TVBrotech/Twitch-bits-to-coins-converter/README.md

 This web app realize the conversion of bits in your coin and viceversa.

-Also you can see info about subscriptions value due to country, Twitch % commissions
+Also you can see info about subscriptions value due to country, Twitch % commissions.

 TO DO's
 =============================================